 The Falls are at their most spectacular from February to May, directly after the region’s summer rains, when the water is flowing at its greatest volume.
 The mist and spray is at its most spectacular, but can obscure the view of the waterfall being so dense from the huge volume of the water entering the gorge.

 If you want to take in the Botswana experience, one of Africa’s Big 5 safari destinations, the best time for your holiday combined with a Chobe river safari, is the dry winter period from June to August.
 You will experience great game viewing, warm days and cool nights with little to no rain and plenty of water flowing over the falls.

-It is important to understand the different seasons and the weather at your holiday destination as this will determine when to visit.
+It is important to understand the temperate climate, the different seasons and weather at Victoria Falls, as this will determine when to visit.

 - Green Season – January, February, March and April